 - For the Accounting coop, students will be working towards their CPA designation and the first work term is January 2025.

 - For the Economics coop, the first work term is May 2024.

 - Co-ops are September entry only.
 No January entry.
 No second-year entry.

-- You must be registered in the BBA Business or Accounting Coop to apply for a co-op job/co-op work term.
-Your academic record in mytrent will state if you are registered in a BBA co-op.
+- You must be registered in an official coop program to apply for a coop job opportunities.
+Your academic record in mytrent will state if you are registered in a coop.

 For more information on Co-op Programs with other Trent Departments click here